-There are many phrases in the Biblical book of Proverbs, that have become popular sayings today.
-They were written by king Solomon, and are widely recognized as words of wisdom.
+There are many verses in the Biblical book of Proverbs, that have become popular sayings today.
+They were written by king Solomon and are widely recognized as words of wisdom.
 After all, that was God’s gift to him and, through these words, to us.
 Some of the sayings are clear and easy to understand, but others cause us to pause and reflect.
-Guard your heart above all else, is one of those proverbs that make you think, what does that really mean?
+Guard your heart above ALL things is one of those proverbs that makes you think, what does that really mean?

 “Above all else, guard your heart, for everything you do flows from it.”Proverbs 4:23 NIV